-We’re back in Canada to visit family for the holidays and take stock to prep for travel in 2016.
+We’re back in Canada to visit family for the holidays and take stock to prep for travel in the coming year.
 Being home caused me to reflect on what we've learned so far, and how little we planned or knew about travel before set out for South America almost 19 months ago!
 We've come a long way when it comes to travel hacks since then.

 Travel planning and booking

 One of the biggest lessons we've learned about travel planning and booking is time is money.
 Spending more on accommodation can save you a lot of travel time and be great for your budget in the process.

 1- There are a lot of great places to visit in this world.
 Sometimes it's hard to decide where to go!
 We check currency exchange rates and sites like Price of Travel, Nomad List, and Numbeo to help us choose places that offer the best value for our money.

 2- When planning travel longer term, get an unlocked phone to buy prepaid SIM cards with a local calling number wherever you are visiting.
 This saves a lot of money avoiding international roaming charges if you need or want to make calls locally.

 3- Download What's App on your phone.
 You can send texts and video free to people all over the world without needing a cell plan.
 It communicates over Wi-Fi.

 4- The one airline that was better than all the rest for the price and overall experience for us was Norwegian.
 Norwegian's Dreamliner is always our first choice for long-haul flights.

 5- We don't use aggregators often to compare prices for flights.
 But, when we do, we use Skyscanner and ITA Matrix.
 In general, we fly budget airlines and choose our flights based on a blend of best price and fewest connections.
 Searching directly on budget airline sites that service where we are and where we want to go helps us look at the most relevant options.
 This helps us narrow down the best choice faster.

 6- Start looking for flights eight weeks before you want to fly and continue to check carriers websites frequently, daily until you find your best price.